Prediction Markets

 Political polls are snapshots of the recent past.
 Polls have limited predictive power when conducted many days before an election.

-Prediction markets on the other hand, are forward-looking.
-Investors anticipate what will happen on election day and place their bets accordingly.
+Prediction markets, on the other hand, are forward-looking.
 Just as the stock market is a leading indicator of what will happen with the economy, a political prediction market is a leading indicator of what will happen with an election.

 Well-designed prediction markets provide relevant, up-to-date information about investor expectations, responding to all events in the public sphere.
 If a candidate gives an especially good speech or convention events play well in the media, prediction market prices respond.
 If a candidate misspeaks or says something that reflects poorly on his or her character, that too can move prediction market prices.

 Anything known to the public can affect prediction market prices.
-That includes what investors learn from the media, and what they hear from pollsters, analysts, and pundits.
+That includes what investors learn from the media, pollsters, analysts, pundits, and other prediction markets.

 A believer in efficient markets might say that political prediction markets reflect collective information across all people willing to place bets on the outcomes of political contests.
 Prediction markets reflect the wisdom of the crowd.